 Convenient Color Change: An early puzzle/back-track quest went as such: If the button is surrounded by green light, it opens the green door.
 If the button shines red, it opens the red door, and same for blue.

-Creative Closing Credits: In Director´s Cut, the credits are on many TV monitors, spread around in a dark room, and shown as the camera dramatically pans into them one by one while Aphex Twins's "Heart of it All" plays in the background.
+Creative Closing Credits: In Director´s Cut, the credits are on many TV monitors, spread around in a dark room, and shown as the camera dramatically pans into them one by one while Aphex Twin's "Heart of it All" plays in the background.

 Also counts as a Nostalgia Heaven moment, since in the original Afraid of Monsters, the TV monitors were used to explain how to play the game in the training level.